sagautam5/cms/readme.md

-## An Example of Repository Pattern with Restful API
+## An Example of Repository Pattern In Laravel with Restful API